MetaMask/metamask-docs/wallet/how-to/register-token.md

 ## Display NFTs

 :::caution Experimental feature
-Using `wallet_watchAsset` to display NFTs is currently experimental and limited to the extension (not on mobile).
+Using `wallet_watchAsset` to display NFTs is experimental and currently only available on the extension (not on mobile).
 See [MIP-1](https://github.com/MetaMask/metamask-improvement-proposals/blob/main/MIPs/mip-1.md)
 and the [MIP proposal lifecycle](https://github.com/MetaMask/metamask-improvement-proposals/blob/main/PROCESS-GUIDE.md#proposal-lifecycle) for more information.